 An appeal is when an apprentice considers that the End-Point Assessment decision is incorrect.

-This policy sets out the principles that Skills for Logistics Limited follows in conducting an appeal and procedure to be followed by the appellant.
+This policy sets out the principles that Skills for Logistics Ltd follows in conducting an appeal and procedure to be followed by the appellant.
 Skills for Logistics Ltd will assess each appeal to confirm whether it is an appeal or a compliant.
-If a complaint the complainant should follow the Skills for Logistics Limited complaints policy.
+If a complaint the complainant should follow the Skills for Logistics Ltd complaints policy.

 Those handling an appeal should also refer to relevant quality assurance, assessment information and/or course documentation.
-This may be provided by the trailblazer employer group, qualification awarding organisation or other stakeholders such as the Institute for Apprenticeships or Education and Skills Funding Agency.
+(This may be provided by the trailblazer employer group, qualification awarding organisation or other stakeholders such as the Institute for Apprenticeships and Technical Education (IFATE) or Education and Skills Funding Agency (ESFA).

 The principle we follow in appeals is to enable the apprentice to re-present their assessment evidence and to give apprentices the best opportunity for successful completion of the End-Point Assessment as soon as possible after an assessment decision is made.